JepsonNomad/drpToolkit/README.md

 `extract -i data/img/prepped/aligned -g *.JPG -r data/roi/ROIs.csv`

-It's possible that you will get RuntimeWarnings during `extract.py` if an ROI overlaps with empty space in a realigned image.
-You can identify which region(s) lost coverage in the imagery using the `GCC.csv` output file from `extract.py` or from the `pd.DataFrame` returned by `extract.imgGCC()` and `extract.foldGCC()`.
+It's possible that you will get RuntimeWarnings during `extract` if an ROI overlaps with empty space in a realigned image.
+You can identify which region(s) lost coverage in the imagery using the `GCC.csv` output file from `extract` or from the `pd.DataFrame` returned by `extract.imgGCC()` and `extract.foldGCC()`.

 After extraction, users may wish to compile the data into a nicely formatted visualization. `drpToolkit` lends some support to this goal, by panelizing each image with the data leading up to the capture time of that image.
 The panelize script simultaneously imports ROIs (-r) using the same functionality as `extract`, and plots image indices in matching colors: